amirrezavazifeh/ECG-Heart-Arrhythmia-Detection/README.md

 Figure 1 – ECG Variability Across People.
 Each subplot in a given row corresponds to the same arrhythmic label but comes from a different person.
 Top row: Normal beats (N), middle row: Premature ventricular contractions (V), bottom row: Atrial premature beats (A).
 All signals are recorded using the modified limb lead II (MLII) of the MIT-BIH dataset.

 3. **Dataset Bias** – Training datasets often exhibit bias in both demographic representation and arrhythmia types.
 In the MIT-BIH dataset, over 80% of beats are normal, and most arrhythmic beats are premature ventricular contractions (PVCs).
-This imbalance causes many models to overfit common arrhythmias (such as PVC) while underperforming on rare arrhythmias.
-Supervised learning is fundamentally limited to the labels provided in the training set and cannot produce labels outside of it.
-Additionally, labeling standards vary across datasets, limiting cross-dataset generalization.
+This imbalance causes many models to overfit common arrhythmias, such as PVCs, while underperforming on rare arrhythmias.
+Supervised learning is fundamentally limited to the labels provided in the training set and cannot generate labels outside of it.
+Additionally, different labeling standards for ECG signals limit cross-dataset generalization.

 ---